-“How do you respond to all the kids that injure or even kill themselves because of this type of teaching?”
+“How do you respond to all the kids who injure or even kill themselves because of this type of teaching?”

 Having just finished my presentation, I invited the sea of college students to ask questions or make comments, and immediately his hand shot up.
 Though asked respectfully, the question clearly had an edge.
-I responded as gently as possible, knowing that someone personally struggling with same-sex attraction (SSA) or has a close friend or family member who is, usually asks this question.
+I responded as gently as possible, knowing that someone who is personally struggling with same-sex attraction (SSA), or who has a close friend or family member who is, usually asks this question.
 It’s not an easy answer to give in a few sentences.

 Reflections on 1 Thessalonians 4:1-8: Part One

 “Finally, then, brothers, we ask and urge you in the Lord Jesus, that as you received from us how you ought to walk and to please God, just as you are doing, that you do so more and more.
 For you know what instructions we gave you through the Lord Jesus.
 For this is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you know how to control his own body in holiness and honor, not in the passion of lust like the Gentiles who do not know God; that no one transgress and wrong his brother in this matter, because the Lord is an avenger in all these things, as we told you beforehand and solemnly warned you.
 For God has not called us for impurity, but in holiness.
 Therefore whoever disregards this, disregards not man but God, who gives his Holy Spirit to you” (ESV).